Pyramid-Systems-Inc/PyramidOS/README.md

 The project has recently pivoted from being a standalone bootloader.
 The initial structure for the operating system has been established.

-- **/boot**: Contains the bootloader code (both Legacy BIOS and UEFI) responsible for loading the PyramidOS kernel.
+- **/boot**: Bootloader for both Legacy BIOS and UEFI.
-- **/kernel**: The heart of the OS.
-Will contain core components like the scheduler, memory manager, and system call interface.
+  - Legacy BIOS path is implemented end-to-end: Stage1 → Stage2 → A20 → Protected Mode → jump to kernel.
+  - Stage2 loads a kernel image using LBA with retries and CHS fallback, handles 64 KiB boundaries, and validates a kernel header.
+- **/kernel**: 32‑bit freestanding kernel that initializes VGA text, IDT/PIC, PIT (100 Hz), and keyboard; includes a tiny text shell.
 - **/drivers**: Will house device drivers (keyboard, mouse, disk, etc.).
 - **/libc**: A custom implementation of the standard C library.
 - **/user**: User-mode applications, including the shell and other utilities.